skule/skule.ca/finances/special-projects.md

 Only one-time expenditures that will not recur in the same or similar form over the recipient's lifetime are eligible.

+After you apply:
+1. Applications are reviewed by the Finance Committee when they hold their meeting in the same month.
+Finance Committee meeting details are sent to all students 72 hours in advance of the meeting.
+2. Finance Committee decisions are approved at the Engineering Society Board of Directors meeting in the same month.
+3. If the funding is approved at the Board meeting, you may claim your expenses via cheque requisition.
+Approvals will be made in the same month that applications are made.

 ## What happens after my funding is approved?

 Once the application is approved, please submit a cheque requisition to claim any expenses.
 Visit [Cheque Requisitions](/finances/cheque-requisitions) for more information.
 Funds must be spent on the items listed in your approved application, with only non-substantive changes to price and quality.
 Significant changes should be communicated to the Vice-President Finance.